CDR Policies

 Step 5: Save the policy

-After configuring the policy scope, actions, notifications, and rules, click Save.
+After configuring the policy scope, notifications, and rules, click Save.

-Disabling a policy stops it from applying to new detections.
-Existing incidents that were already reported remain available in the main dashboard for review and tracking.
+Note: Newly created policies are enabled by default.
+You can manage CDR policies from Policies > Threat Detection.
+Disabling a policy stops it from applying to new detections while existing incidents that were already reported remain available in the Runtime incidents dashboard for review and tracking.